Trend Micro Expands AI-Powered Cybersecurity Platform To Combat Accidental AI Misuse And External Abuse

 Trend upholds a robust responsible AI model and believes that all security vendors have a responsibility to ensure technologies are developed and used in ways that are ethical, transparent and accountable.
 This cyber risk associated with AI applies to security vendors as well.

 As a trusted partner to global law enforcement and security advisory committees, Trend proudly provided guidance to the US Cybersecurity and Infrastructure Security Agency (CISA) on its Zero Trust Maturity Model (ZTMM), which aims to help organizations secure emerging tech integrations in their projects.
-Additionally, Trend is a proud signatory of the "Tech Accord to Combat Deceptive Use of AI in 2024 Elections" to fight misinformation.
+Additionally, Trend is a proud signatory of the 'Tech Accord to Combat Deceptive Use of AI in 2024 Elections' to fight misinformation: #trendmicro, #trendvisionone, #visionone, #cybersecurity

 Legal Disclaimer: